cedmonds19/proj2/README.md

 Once all of the above dependencies have been properly installed, it's time to install our project files.
-The file used for tweet scraping, data preprocessing/cleaning, and data collection is Crawler.py mergeData.ipynb combines all of our tweet data into a singular csv file.
+The file used for tweet scraping, data preprocessing/cleaning, and data collection is Crawler.py
-Clustering-NN-On-CSV.py features our machine learning models and algorithms mentioned above.

 # Crawler.py
 After authenticating unique access keys and tokens, Crawler.py is ready to collect tweets and run sentiment analysis.